MedMahj/Streamlit-Connections-Hackathon/README.md

 > * ` _connect` : used to set up connection to OpenWeatherMap using API Key.
 > * `get` : used to extract weather data with specific parameters (city, units).

+You can find the app deployed on Streamlit Cloud 😉 : [Connection App.](https://connections-app.streamlit.app/)